phillip-h-taylor/fingerings/README.md

 Fingerings

 To run the application, go to the Application.java file, right-click (or however you right-click on a Mac) and choose "Run Application.main()" or "Debug Application.main()".
+Ctrl+Shift+F10 or Cmd+Shift+F10 will also do the trick.

 Now try navigating to the following URLs in your browser: